 Attendance and Leave of Absence Policy

-Making the transition from college to career is an important step for students, and the Career Services office has a specific strategy for providing guidance during this time.
-All students are required to meet with the Career Services Coordinator prior to graduation.
-During these meetings, students review their resume, career goals and promotional materials and participate in a mock interview.
+Making the transition from college to a career is an important step for students, and the Career Services office has a specific strategy for providing guidance during this time.
+All students are required to meet with the Career Services Coordinator before graduation.
+During these meetings, students review their resumes, career goals, and promotional materials and participate in a mock interview.
 These meetings help students to focus their employment search and develop confidence in making career decisions.
 The Career Services office is also a point of contact with our alumni, who are an important part of our academic and creative community.
 Although the Academy cannot guarantee placement, placement assistance is available to all alumni at any stage in their career.

-The American Academy of Art partners with off-campus housing facilities to provide students have the the opportunity to experience exciting urban living in the world-class city of Chicago.
+The American Academy of Art College partners with off-campus housing facilities to provide students with the opportunity to experience exciting urban living in the world-class city of Chicago.
 Located within walking distance of the Academy, the off-campus housing is convenient to such popular Chicago attractions as Millennium Park, Grant Park, Navy Pier, the Magnificent Mile, the Theater District, and the Museum Campus.
 The city is your campus, with history, culture, and entertainment waiting outside your door.
-Click here for additional information (link to the housing page)

 To learn more about the Academy’s housing contact your admissions representative or email our housing coordinator at email@example.com.